autonomousapps/dependency-analysis-gradle-plugin/README.md

 # Use cases
-1. Produce a report of unused direct dependencies.
-1. Produce a report of used transitive dependencies.
-1. Compute the ABI of a project, and recommend which dependencies should be on the api configuration.
+1. Produces an "advice" report which indicates:
+    - Unused dependencies which should be removed.
+    - Declared dependencies which are on the wrong configuration (api vs implementation)
+    - Transitively used dependencies which ought to be declared directly, and on which configuration.

+This is printed to console in a narrative form, and also written to disk as JSON.
+The JSON output has three components (see the `Advice` model class):
+1. Dependency (identifier + resolved version)
+1. "fromConfiguration", which is the configuration on which the dependency is currently declared.
+Typically "api" or "implementation".
+If this field is not present, that means it is null and the dependency is transitive.
+It should be declared directly.
+1. "toConfiguration", which is the configuration on which the dependency _should_ be declared.
+If this field is not present, that means it is null and the dependency should be _removed_.

 # Compatibilities
 1. Android Gradle Plugin: tested to work with AGP 3.5.3, 3.6.0-rc01, and 4.0.0-alpha09 (`com.android.library` and `com.android.application` projects only).
 1. Kotlin plugin: tested with Kotlin 1.3.x (specifically 1.3.5x-6x).
 1. Java Library Plugin: tested with the java-library plugin bundled with Gradle 5.6.4, 6.0.1, and 6.1.
 1. Gradle: this plugin is built with Gradle 6.1.
 It is tested against Gradle 5.6.4, 6.0.1, and 6.1.
 1. It works with Java, Kotlin, and Kapt.
+Both multi-module JVM and Android projects.

 # How to use
 Add to your root project.